micuat/blog/_pages/dance-works.md

 Work in progress, performed on Feb 5, 2020 at Phil Collins' seminar showing at Academy of Media Arts Cologne.
 Online exhibition can be accessed [here](https://naotohieda.com/ve/003) (Chrome only).

 30 min; requires video projection, 2-channel audio and Internet connection.
+To be premiered at NL_CL #2 Flesh (the Hague, Netherlands) in May 2020.

 Walk 4 Me (installation)
 --------